ssorj/stagger/static/docs.md

 All of the HTTP endpoints support lightweight HEAD operations, and all responses contain an ETag header with a unique digest of the content.
-Use curl with an If-None-Match header to test for changes.
+Use curl with an If-None-Match header to periodically test for changes.

 ### Listening for updates with AMQP